Frequently Asked Questions

 There are no issues with this.
 Please keep in mind that as a requirement to participate, we ask that all participants submit their results following the campaign.
 In this case, you will need to report back what was raised total for the 48 libraries for your system.

 We have multiple libraries in our system.
 Many of our patrons do not know that their individual branch library is part of a larger district/system.
 Do I need to enter each of our individual libraries into the “join the movement” section of the #LibraryGivingDay website so that each of our individual libraries will be listed?

 Please do not register your individual library branches.
 The purpose of the Find a Library map is to include only one library system for the purposes of collecting donations and driving people to the right website.

 We, like most foundations, have a spring appeal scheduled around mid-April.
 Do you have any thoughts or strategies on how to manage this?

-Leveraging this type of email campaign and folding it into your current appeal is one as part of your email series.
-It could also be promoted in other ways (e-news, in branches, etc.).
-Sometimes leveraging this type of email campaign with a match and end date creates a heightened sense of philanthropy that is hard to replicate in a regular email campaign.
+One idea is to integrate the Library Giving Day theme and messaging into your current appeal.
+It could also be promoted in other ways (e-news, in branches, etc.) Sometimes leveraging this type of email campaign with a match and end date creates a heightened sense of philanthropy that is hard to replicate in a regular email campaign.